Balance Sheet

 The balance sheet is made up of your Fixed Assets, Current Assets, Current Liabilities and Capital & Reserves.
 The Fixed Assets + Current Assets less Current Liabilities must equal your Total Capital & Reserves.

-All items listed here are nominal code accounts that are in your Chart of Accounts which can be accessed by selecting Edit Nominals.
+All items listed here are nominal code accounts that are in your Chart of Accounts.
+You can access these by selecting the three dot icon, then Edit nominals.

 Nominal Codes are always either Balance Sheet items or Profit and Loss items.
 You can choose where to show the nominal code by using the selectors under Type.